roentgenium/GSASIIHelp/docs/phase.md

 * **Crystallite size peak broadening** – This is computed from size factor(s) in microns (μm = 10-6 m), with the Scherrer constant assumed as unity.
 Sizes can be computed in three ways: isotropic, uniaxial and ellipsoidal.
 In isotropic broadening, crystallites are assumed to average as uniform in all directions and a single size value is supplied; with uniaxial broadening, a preferred direction (as a crystallographic axis, such as 0,0,1 is supplied) -- note that for most crystal systems only one axis makes sense -- and two size parameters are defined, one for along the axis and one for in the perpendicular plane; with ellipsoidal, six terms are used to define a broadening tensor that has arbitrary orientation -- this model may require constraints and is seldom needed.
 Note that size broadening is usually Lorentzian, which corresponds to a LGmix value of 1.0; if this value is between 0. and 1., both Gaussian and Lorentz size broadening is modeled and a value of 0.0 is pure Gaussian.
 Values less than 0. or greater than 1. make no physical sense.
 Typical sensitivity is to no more than 4 μm; beyond that the particles are effectively infinite for a diffraction experiment.
 * **Microstrain peak broadening**  - This is computed as unitless fraction of Δd/d (or equivalently ΔQ/Q) times 106.
 Microstrain can be represented in three ways: isotropic, uniaxial and generalized.
 In isotropic broadening, microstrain broadening assumed to be the same in all crystallographic directions and a single value is supplied; with uniaxial broadening, a preferred direction (as a crystallographic axis, such as 0,0,1) is supplied -- note that for most crystal systems only one axis makes sense -- and two microstrain parameters are defined, one for along the axis and one for in the perpendicular plane; with generalized, the Nicole Popa/Peter Stephens second-order expansion model is used and the number of terms will depend on the crystal system.
 It is typically possible to refine all terms when significant anisotropic strain broadening is present.
 Note that microstrain broadening is usually Lorentzian, which corresponds to a LGmix value of 1.0; if this value is between 0. and 1., both Gaussian and Lorentz broadening is modeled and a value of 0.0 is pure Gaussian.
 Values less than 0. or greater than 1. make no physical sense.
 Typical microstrain is ~1000.
 * **Hydrostatic/elastic strain** – This shifts the lattice constants for the contribution of a phase into a histogram.
 The values are added to the reciprocal lattice parameter tensor terms.
 They must be refined in sequential refinements or where the lattice constants are slightly different in different histograms (as an example see the Combined X-ray/CW-neutron refinement of PbSO4 tutorial.
-* **Preferred Orientation** – Preferred orientation (texture) can be treated in one of two different sections of GSAS-II depending on what is desired.
+* <a id="preferred_orientation"></a>**Preferred Orientation** – Preferred orientation (texture) can be treated in one of two different sections of GSAS-II depending on what is desired.
 The Preferred Orientation correction here in the Phase/Data tab applies a cylindrical specimen symmetry intensity correction to the current phase and a single histogram.
 The second option is found in the "Texture" tab for the Phase.
 This allows different choices for the specimen symmetry, based on its processing history.
 (The cylindrical symmetry option uses the same model as in the Preferred Orientation correction.)
 However, with the Texture tab, the single set of spherical harmonics terms will be applied to all histograms where the current phase appears.
 Note that multiple sample orientations or detector settings are usually needed to determine texture with symmetry lower than cylindrical.
 Typically, the Preferred Orientation correction here is used for crystallographic studies, where intensity corrections are desired to repair for undesired texture in the sample, while the Texture tab is used for studies where the goal is to characterize preferred orientation in a sample.
 Note that both the Preferred Orientation and Texture corrections should not be used at the same time.

     Within the Phase/Data Preferred Orientation intensity correction option there is a choice of two texture models.
 The simpler model is that of **March-Dollase**, which requires a definition of a unique axis (as a reciprocal space vector) and then a single ratio can be refined, which specifies the relative amount of excess or depleted crystallites in that direction.
 Note that there is only one choice for the unique axis for many crystal systems, such as 001 for hexagonal and tetragonal.
 The **Spherical Harmonics model** allows for a more complex probability surface (which is always constrained to match the symmetry of the crystal system and assumes a cylindrical symmetry sample.)
 An order parameter term is available which dictates how many terms are introduced into the model and thus the complexity of the probability surface.
 Note that use of this model requires that the correct value is used for Sample parameters/Goniometer chi setting: 90.0 for Debye-Scherrer or 0.0 for Bragg-Brentano.